28-day addiction rehabilitation programme at Nightingale Hospital

 The purpose of this medically supervised detox is to remove toxic substances from your body, whilst helping to manage withdrawal symptoms that can occur.

-You will be admitted onto our specialist addiction treatment ward at the hospital, by a Nightingale Hospital consultant psychiatrist.
+You will be admitted to our specialist addiction treatment ward at the hospital, by a Nightingale Hospital consultant psychiatrist.
 Here, you will receive 24-hour care from specialist nurses, doctors and therapists who are experienced in supporting patients withdrawing from substances.

 You may be given appropriately controlled medication throughout this process to help you manage any withdrawal symptoms.